Updated: Jan 24

 The glass decanter with stopper on this table was owned by the Washingtons and probably made in England in the late 1700s.
 The label says "Mount Vernon" and was added by later generations of the Peter family to indicate that the item once belonged to George and Martha.
 The decanter is delicately cut with sunbursts, swags, and floral bouquets, which can be seen in the high-resolution image of this object found here

 On this table in the drawing room is a hard-paste porcelain punch bowl from Jingdezhen, China, crafted in the 1760s or 70s.
-The bowl features beautiful over-glaze enamel decoration which can be fully appreciated in the high-resolution image of this object found here.
-The exterior of the bowl features a scene of Chinese farmers picking rice while the inside depicts Europeans on a fox hunt.
+The bowl features beautiful over-glaze enamel decoration, which can be fully appreciated in the high-resolution image of this object found here.
+The bowl's exterior features a scene of Chinese farmers picking rice, while the inside depicts Europeans on a fox hunt.
 At the bottom of the bowl is the image of the fox, revealed to revelers once they had relieved the bowl of its contents.
-Martha Peter used the bowl to serve punch and apple toddy to the guests she hosted in at events in this room.
-The presence of an object from China in the Washingtons' possession as far back as the late 1700s is a testament not only to their great wealth but also the already significantly globalized nature of trade at the time.
+Martha Peter used the bowl to serve punch and apple toddy to the guests she hosted at events in this room.
+The presence of an object from China in the Washingtons' possession as far back as the late 1700s is a testament to their great wealth and the already significantly globalized nature of trade at the time.